 In Irvine, LOS E (peak hour ICU less than or equal to 1.00) is considered acceptable in the Irvine Business Complex (IBC) intersections.
 At other study area intersections in Irvine, LOS D (peak hour ICU less than or equal to 0.90) is acceptable.
 At Irvine intersections, if the intersection would operate at unacceptable levels of service and the project contribution is 0.02 or greater, mitigation is required to bring intersection back to an acceptable level of service or to no project conditions.
-At Irvine intersections and, if project traffic causes the study area intersection level of service to drop from acceptable to unacceptable level of service, mitigation is required, where feasible, to bring the intersection back to an acceptable level of service or to no project conditions.
-Also, if the intersection would operate at unacceptable level of service and the project contribution is 0.02 or greater, mitigation is required, where feasible, to bring intersection back to an acceptable level of service or to no project conditions.
+At Irvine intersection back to an acceptable level of service or to no project to drop from acceptable to unacceptable level of service, mitigation is required, where feasible, to bring the intersection back to an acceptable level of service or to no project conditions.
+Also, if the intersection would operate at unacceptable level of service and the project contribution is 0.02 or greater, mitigation is required, where feasible, to bring the intersection back to an acceptable level of service and the project contribution is 0.02 or greater, mitigation is required, where feasible level of service or to no project contribution is 0.02 or greater, mitigation is required, where feasible level of service and the project contribution is 0.02 or greater, mitigation is required, where feasible level of service and the project contribution is 0.02 or greater, mitigation is required, where feasible level of service and the project contribution is 0.02 or greater, mitigation is required, where feasible, to bring intersection back to an acceptable level of service and the project contribution is 0.02 or greater, mitigation is required, where feasible, to bring intersection back to an acceptable level of service or to no project contribution is 0.02 or greater, mitigation is required, where feasible, to bring intersection back to an acceptable level of service or to no project conditions.